pfsense/docs/source/releases/2-2-4-new-features-and-changes.rst

 -  Fixed display of advanced DHCP settings when present.
 -  Removed old, unused *NetUtils.js*.
 -  Retain */usr/bin/fsync* from FreeBSD in images.
--  Added “netstat -ni” to /status.php output.
+-  Added "netstat -ni" to /status.php output.
 -  Fixed a typo in upgrade code for Captive Portal.
 -  Fixed limiter upgrade code to allocate pipe numbers even if no rules are present.